nihalUzunyayla/Online-Supermarket/README.md

 # Online-Supermarket
-Online Supermarket is a shopping program that includes some basic online shopping functionalities like adding products, removing products, calculating price, and making discounts.
+Online Supermarket is a shopping program that includes some basic online shopping functionalities like adding products, removing products, calculating price, creating bills, and making discounts.
+It has the feature of storing product and user information.
 It allows users to shop easily.
 ## Installation and Running the Program
 ![download](https://user-images.githubusercontent.com/99769537/155284539-4c8b9dfb-6d5a-4b38-b12a-aa95db699a27.png)
   + Open the zip file by clicking on it.